buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

 **Create pervasive telemetry** so we can see how all our system components are operating in testing and production environments so that we can quickly detect when they are not achieving our intended goals.
 Ideally, this is radiated to the entire value stream so we can see how our actions affect other portions of the system as a whole

-**Feedback loops** not only enable quick detection and recovery of problems but also inform us on how to prevent these problems from occurring again in the future.
+These create **feedback loops**, that not only enable quick detection and recovery of problems but also inform us on how to prevent these problems from occurring again in the future.
 Doing this increases the quality and safety of our system of work and creates organizational learning.

 In the technology value stream, we often get **poor outcomes because of the absence of fast feedback**.
 For instance, in a waterfall software project, we may develop code for an entire year and get no feedback on quality until we begin the testing phase - or, worse, when we release software for our customers.
 When feedback is this delayed and infrequent, it is too slow to enable us to prevent undesirable outcomes.